 The Instructional Coaches are required to have a Masters’ degree, a minimum of six years of experience as early childhood education classroom Teachers and possess early childhood education content expertise with the ability to teach adult learners.
-In addition to developing and facilitating observation and research-based professional development, their primary work is to coach, mentor, model for and provide technical support and assistance to classroom Teachers designed to increase their classroom practices.
+Through workshops, one-on-one mentoring and observation, Instructional Coaches provide the professional development necessary for early childhood educators to improve their skills and to translate their training into the classroom.
+Learn more about the Teacher Excellence Program Instructional Coaches.

 As an extension of the Instructional Coaches’ work, the Relief Teachers provide in-classroom support to teachers to assist in imparting high-quality knowledge and skill to young children through research-based and developmentally appropriate practices.
 When classroom Teachers are attending a training facilitated by Instructional Coaches, a Relief Teacher covers their classroom as a Teacher, not a substitute, to ensure seamless operation in the classroom that serves in the best interest of the children and the co-teacher in the classroom.
 Relief Teachers are required to have a minimum of two years of experience as early childhood education classroom Teachers and formalized education/certification in the field of early childhood education.

 key components of Porter-Leath's Teacher Excellence Program curriculum:

 The intentional and thoughtful design of interactive, ongoing professional development that will allow teachers to possess effective, high quality teaching practices as they impart knowledge and skill to children.